 Top Things to Do in Stockholm

-No trip to Stockholm would be complete without spending time exploring Gamala Stan, the city’s famous old town.
+No trip to Sweden would be complete without spending time exploring Gamala Stan, the city’s famous old town.
 Dating back to 1252, the area is awash with charming cobbled streets and wonky architectural wonders from the middle ages.
 In fact, it’s claimed that this is one of the best-preserved medieval city centres in Europe – and it’s not hard to see why.

 Centred around the two main streets of Västerlånggatan and Österlånggatan, the area is easily walkable.
 Start from Stortorget, the oldest square in Stockholm, take a stroll along Köpmangatan, the city’s oldest street, and see if you can find the Mårten Trotzigs alley – you might need to breathe in though.
 It’s only 90 centimetres wide!